 There are lots of things that can contribute to using more fuel than is necessary.
 Vehicle idling is one of these things.

-Vehicle idling is where a vehicle’s engine is turned on and running but the vehicle itself isn’t running.
+Vehicle idling is where a vehicle’s engine is turned on and running but the vehicle itself isn’t moving.
 It is an unconscious habit that many of us are guilty of and it contributes massively to greenhouse gases and is one of the main reasons why stop-start engines are now becoming more and more common.
 Idling is also one of the worst causes of fuel wastage, too.
-In a single hour, up to a litre of fuel can be wasted simply by idling, significantly contributing to CO2 emissions.
+In a single hour of idling, a transit van can waste up to a litre of fuel, significantly contributing to CO2 emissions.

 Another major cause of wasted fuel is aggressive acceleration and sudden, sharp braking.
 When combined with sharp braking, sudden acceleration can use up to one-third more fuel per mile than accelerating and braking done in good time.
 This increases proportionally with the size of a vehicle—bad news for fleets consisting of vans and HGVs.

 Fortunately, idling, sharp braking, and harsh acceleration are quite easy to stamp out.
-When you install telematics systems, you can monitor your fleet drivers’ activities behind the wheel and identify people who may be ‘problem’ drivers.
+When you install vehicle tracking systems, you can monitor your fleet drivers’ activities behind the wheel and identify people who may be ‘problem’ drivers.

-Another way to significantly lower your fleet’s carbon footprint is by reducing the number of journeys it makes.
-For a fleet manager, this is one of the bigger and more difficult operational challenges that they will face… but it is possible to do with careful planning
+Another way to significantly lower your fleet’s emissions is by reducing the number of journeys it makes.
+For a small business owner, this is one of the bigger and more difficult operational challenges that they will face… but it is possible to do with careful planning.

 Many companies make journeys (e.g. deliveries) on a case-by-case, as-and-when basis.
 However, when you batch your journeys and condense them, it is possible to transport more over fewer journeys.
 While this is not possible for all businesses, it is certainly possible for those that regularly make deliveries.